PyWiFeS/pipeline/README.md

 ### DATA REDUCED
-The pipeline will generate the `data_products` directory within the working directory `/.../.../working_directory` containing the reduced data, a logger file to track the information from the reduction process, and the following structure (the Splice files only appearing if the `-extract-and-splice` flag is used):
+The pipeline will generate the `data_products` directory within the working directory `/.../.../working_directory` containing the reduced data, a logger file to track the information from the reduction process, and the following structure (the Splice files only appearing if the `--extract-and-splice` flag is used):

 - data_products
     - `pywifes_logger.log`